 This metric is interesting because it tells you which acquisition channel you want your blog to perform better.
 For example, let's say that you have an active newsletter and you send a new email every Monday to your readers.

-You will want to track this traffic that comes from Email to know if your newsletter is performing well enough or not.
+You will want to track this traffic from Email to know whether your newsletter is performing well enough.

 This metric gives your information on which articles get you more clicks, etc.